toniher/seqservice/README.md

 ## TODO
-* Download sequences in PSSM
+* Generate alignment from results at user's choice
 	* Start PSIBLAST from user choice of sequences
 * Include HMMER option
 * Save other analysis in DB
 * Download results in different formats (CSV, etc.)
-* Allow parameter prefix for IDs (to use in CouchDB)
+* Allow syncing with CouchDB
 * More coherent system of keeping params in configuration
 * Keep track of submissions.
 Plug a task queue or submit to a cluster
 * Download databases if needed